Set up and manage your InStore environment.

 -

-- Label: optionally, rename the default label to a short name.
-Only administrators see this label, which is used for switching among environments.
+- Optional: For Label, rename the default label to a short name.
+It is used for switching environments.
+Only administrators see this label.

-- Name: assign a unique name for the environment, such as "Wales-All."
+- Name: assign a unique name (for example, Wales-All).

-- TaxId: provide the tax ID or VAT identifier to print on receipts, if the retailer prints this information.
-Use sample information for test environments.
+- TaxId: enter the tax or VAT ID to print on receipts.
+Use sample data for test environments.

 en-US

-- Parameter Set: select the parameter set to apply by default to locations in this environment.
-This can be overridden later for individual locations and workstations.
-See Parameter sets.
+- Parameter Set: choose the default parameter set for locations and workstations (can be overridden for individual locations and workstations).

-- Template Set: select the receipt template set to apply by default to locations in this environment.
-This can be overridden later for individual locations.
-See Receipt templates.
+- Template Set: choose the default receipt template set (can be overridden for individual locations).

 Payment Processors tab

-Processor: select a processor from the available options.
-If you select
+- Processor: select a processor.
+If you choose

 Custom